FreePYQ logoFreePYQ

 Explanation:

 Average speed for a round trip is calculated using the harmonic mean.
 Let distance one way be D. Total distance = 2D.
 Time taken going = D/24, returning = D/28.
 Total time = D/24 + D/28 = (7D + 6D)/168 = 13D/168.
 Average speed = 2D / (13D/168) = 336/13 ≈ 25.85 km/hr.
-This matches option D. The distractors likely result from using arithmetic mean (24+28)/2=26 or incorrect total distance/time calculations.
+This matches option D. The other choices likely result from using arithmetic mean (24+28)/2=26 or incorrect total distance/time calculations.

 Question 44